inkVerb/VIP/401-shell/Lesson-09.md

   - variables may contain arrays
   - *and, there may be other differences you can look into*

-*Consider a comparison in Shell vs BASH:*
+*Consider a comparison in Bourne shell vs BASH:*

 #### Arithmetic